 Following the Municipal Facilities category is the Physical Plant category, which includes a variety of street-related and stormwater projects.
 These projects are primarily funded by General Fund, Special Gas Tax Improvement Fund, Measure M Local Return Fund, and Stormwater Pollution Abatement Fund.
-Not included in the summary total are projects funded by the Proposition O General Obligation Bond which are handled outside the budget.
-All of these funds will provide for the following types of projects: flood control and pollution abatement, storm damage repair, street widening and reconstruction, street lighting, traffic control, bikeways, and water quality improvement.
+Proposition O General Obligation Bond projects are not included in the summary total as they are handled outside the budget.
+The following types of projects are funded: flood control and pollution abatement, storm damage repair, street widening and reconstruction, street lighting, traffic control, bikeways, and water quality improvement.